tolkonepiu/dotfiles.nix/modules/darwin/README.md

 2. Adding macOS-specific settings and overrides
 3. Using the Nix module system to merge configurations automatically

 See the [home-manager module README](./home-manager/README.md) for details on how the Darwin-specific home-manager modules extend shared configurations.

 ## Usage

 This module is automatically imported by the host configuration in `hosts/darwin/default.nix` and should not need to be imported directly in most cases.

-For development patterns and implementation details, see the [GitHub instructions](../../.github/instructions/module-specific-guide.md).